 John Marshall High School is a public high school in Cleveland.
-The principal of John Marshall High School is Mr. Luther E. Johnson and can be contacted at email@example.com.
-1,834 students go to John Marshall High School and identify mostly as Black, non-Hispanic; White, non-Hispanic; and Multiracial.
-71% of the 1,834 students here are classified as "economically disadvantaged", and 95% get reduced lunch prices.
+The principal of John Marshall High School is Mr. Luther E. Johnson, whose e-mail is firstname.lastname@example.org.
+1,834 children attend John Marshall High School and are mostly Black, non-Hispanic; White, non-Hispanic; and Multiracial.
+71% of the 1,834 students here are classified as "economically disadvantaged", and 95% are paying reduced lunch prices.
 The ratio of students to teachers at John Marshall High School is 17:1.
 St Joseph Academy is one of the nearest high schools.

 - Ceramics sculpture

 - Computer arts

 - P.E. classes

 - Ultimate Frisbee

 |Native American or Native Alaskan||0.9%||0.2%|